pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/review2/reviewer2.md

 Thanks for discussing the results of Table VII.

-`#` denotes the absolute number of features used.
+`#` denotes the absolute number of features used of the respective training set.
 We've updated the caption.
-`features (%)` refer to the relative percentage of features selectecd during tuning judging from the total amount of features (7675).
+`features (%)` refer to the relative percentage of features selected during tuning judging from the total amount of features of the respective training set which is the sum of all plots but the test set.
 However values were not in percent, we've updated them now.
 Thanks.
-Values were sorted by test plot name which did not match the table caption, we've updated it.
+Values were sorted by test plot name which did not match the table caption.
+Now the table is sorted by learner and test plot.
 Thanks.

-In addition we discovered that some results were assigned to the wrong plots names.
+In addition we discovered that some results were assigned to the wrong plots names due to an issue in the code generating the table.
 We've updated the table.

 The results shown here refers only the HR-NRI-VI task and we used the best learner combinations for this feature set.